bsampaio/barkyn/README.md

 ## Setup

+First you'll need to copy the env file from the example ```cp .env.example .env```.
+The file contains database configurations to run the application with docker.

 The project comes a Dockerfile and can run with ```docker-compose```

 After the build of the images, access the container using: